jjvanzon/Circular-Language-Spec/spec/execution-flow/conditional-execution.md

 - __Select Case__ (split formula)
     - combines one half of a formula with several other halves of the formula, to choose the next step

-The two forms might be explained in separate articles.

 The name __Select Case__ is directly taken over from the programming language *Basic*.
 You can choose between *Basic* naming and *C*  naming for execution flow statements.
 In the programming language *C*  it is called a __switch__ statement.
 Both names are available in Circular, as part of the multi-lingual approach of the system.

 ### Diagram

-Each type of __Select Case__ has a slight variation in diagram notation.
-There are three definitions of __Select Case__ commands.
-They might be covered in the articles *Select Case (exact value) in a Diagram*, *Select Case (split formula) in a Diagram*. (*Split formula* has *two* variations.
-Hence the three definitions of __Select Case__.)
+There are several types of __Select Case__ statements discussed here and each has a slight variation in diagram notation.

 ## Select Case (exact value)

 ### Concept

-There are two forms of __Select Case__, as mentioned in the article *Select Case*.
 This article explains the form of __Select Case__ where a variable is compared to different values, to choose the next step to take.

 This form of __Select Case__ compares a given variable with several different values.
 If the variable equals one of the values, the step associated with that value is executed.
 If the variable equals none of the values, an alternative command can be executed.

 This type of __Select Case__ only works with objects, that hold a binary value.

 __Select Case__ takes an object, that holds a binary value as the __Variable__ of the comparison.
 Furthermore, __Select Case__ defines a variable amount of __Cases__.
 Each __Case__-object contains a value to compare the variable to and a reference to the command to execute when the variable equals the value. __Select Case__ can also take a reference to a command, that might be executed, when the variable matches *none* of the values.
 This alternative command is called the __Else__ clause of the __Select Case__ statement.
 The __Else__ clause of the statement can be left out, if it is not required.

-The implementation of the __Select Case__ command is not too complicated.
-It simply calls a few machine instructions to compare a variable to a value and to start the right command when a match is found.

 ### Diagram